 A traditional Seven Layer Salad is served in a large glass bowl or trifle dish, so you can see all of the layers.
-I have found that is is much easier to serve when you make it in a glass 9 x 13 inch pan.
+I have found that is much easier to serve when you make it in a glass 9 x 13-inch pan.
 You are able to get some of every layer into each serving.

 Start with nice fresh crisp vegetables, try to use vegetables that will remain crisp for at least a few days.
 There are some vegetables that just don’t hold up well in this salad.
 Tomatoes and cucumbers contain a lot of moisture, so they can make the salad soggy.
 If you want to add tomatoes use whole cherry or grape tomatoes.
 Avocado will turn brown after being cut and may not look appetizing.
 To add cucumber or avocado do so just before serving or serve on the side.